PlaneRecTR++: Unified Query Learning for Joint 3D Planar Reconstruction and Pose Estimation

 \subsection{3D Planar Reconstruction Evaluation}

-\textbf{Quantitative Results.} The numerical evaluation on the final 3D reconstruction is shown in Table \ref{tab:3DPlane}.
+\paraspace \ptitle{Quantitative Results.} The numerical evaluation on the final 3D reconstruction is shown in Table \ref{tab:3DPlane}.
 Our unified single-stage approach demonstrates superior performance compared to all other multi-stage methods, particularly exhibiting a significant enhancement in the reconstruction accuracy on the real-world dataset ScanNetv2.

-\textbf{Qualitative Results.} Figure \ref{fig:2view_rec} presents the visualization of the 3D plane reconstruction results achieved by PlaneRecTR++ on the ScanNetv2 \cite{Dai:etal:CVPR2017, Dai:scannetv2web} and the MatterPort3D \cite{chang2017matterport3d} datasets.
-Note that our model implicitly learns plane matching during pose inference, and we further extract and process the probability distributions of plane correspondences from our model (see 3rd column). \jiajia{Our method exhibits superior performance in plane matching and reconstruction even in the presence of extremely sparse views, and is capable of identifying and exploiting the discontinuous ground (rows 5,7,8).} In Figure \ref{fig:2view_rec_compare}, a comparison between our proposed PlaneRecTR++ and the current state-of-the-art NOPE-SAC \cite{tan2023nopesac} is further provided on both datasets, demonstrating that our method yields more precise plane reconstructions and recovers more accurate relative camera poses from sparse views.
+\paraspace \ptitle{Qualitative Results.} Figure \ref{fig:2view_rec} presents the visualization of the 3D plane reconstruction results achieved by PlaneRecTR++ on the ScanNetv2 \cite{Dai:etal:CVPR2017, Dai:scannetv2web} and the MatterPort3D \cite{chang2017matterport3d} datasets.
+Note that our model implicitly learns plane matching during pose inference, and we further extract and process the probability distributions of plane correspondences from our model (see 3rd column). \jiajia{Our method exhibits superior performance in plane matching and reconstruction even in the presence of extremely sparse views, and is capable of identifying and exploiting the discontinuous ground (rows 5,7,8).} In Figure \ref{fig:2view_rec_compare}, a \jiajia{further} comparison between our proposed PlaneRecTR++ and the current state-of-the-art NOPE-SAC \cite{tan2023nopesac} is provided on both datasets, demonstrating that our method yields more precise plane reconstructions and recovers more accurate relative camera poses from sparse views.
 Even in more challenging scenarios characterized by inconsistent brightness (column 1,3), confusion caused by symmetrical repetitive patterns (column 6) and so on, our method can implicitly acquire robust correspondences for reconstruction and pose recovery, which is outperforms NOPE-SAC that relies on initial pose prior and matching supervision.

 \paraspace \ptitle{Inference Time.} We calculate the average inference time of the latest neural methods for joint planar reconstruction and pose estimation on a NVIDIA TITAN V GPU.
 Our single-stage PlaneRecTR++ ($0.258$ s) achieves higher inference speed than previous multi-stage NOPE-SAC ($0.274$ s) and PlaneFormers ($4.257$ s), thanks to the exemption from external pose initialization modules \cite{jin2021sparseplanes, agarwala2022planeformers, tan2023nopesac} and iterative refinement modules \cite{agarwala2022planeformers}.